 |Free Mill: 3D Milling from the makers of Visual Mill||CAM||http://www.mecsoft.com/freemill.shtml|

 |Carbide Create||CAD + CAM||https://carbide3d.com/carbidecreate/|

-The best free CAM software programs are again Carbide Create and Fusion 360.
+The best free CAM software programs are Carbide Create and Fusion 360.

 Free CNC Control Software

 Control Software is what takes the g-code and converts it to control signals to operate the motors and other components of your CNC Machine.
-Think of it as the CNC Machine’s “Brain”.
+Think of Control Software as the CNC Machine’s “Brain”.